Haulund/core-java-practise/README.md

 Strings:
     1. Count letters of a word
     2. first occorrence of a letter used 2 times in a word
-    3.

 Excersizes with exceptions

-Excersizes with multiple types of topics, like
+Excersizes with multiple types of topics, like:

     1. sort an array of strings based on 4th letter, if there a less than for letters remove word from array